Story

 Resolve to save:

 • Switch your ceiling fans to spin in a counterclockwise direction.
-By using a ceiling fan, you can raise the thermostat setting by four degrees without sacrificing your comfort.
+By using a ceiling fan, you can raise the thermostat setting up to four degrees without sacrificing your comfort.
 Just make sure to shut it off when you leave the room!
 (Energy.gov)

 • Regularly clean and replace your cooling unit's air filter to lower the unit's energy consumption by 5-15%.
 This is the quickest way to save energy on home cooling!
 (Energy.gov)